eraybasar/pesdk-docs/_guides/html5/v5/introduction/configuration.md

       * `threshold` Number - This threshold defines the distance of a pan gesture where snapping at a snap point occurs (value in pixels).
 Defaults to `20`
       * `snapToHorizontalCenter` Boolean - If enabled a sprite's center snaps to the horizontal line through the center of the edited image.
 Defaults to `true`
       * `snapToVerticalCenter` Boolean - If enabled a sprite's center snaps to the vertical line through the center of the edited image.
 Defaults to `true`
-      * `snapToLeft` Number or null - The left side of a sprite's bounding box snaps to a vertical line which is shifted by this value rom the left side of the edited image towards its center.
+      * `snapToLeft` Number or null - The left side of a sprite's bounding box snaps to a vertical line which is shifted by this value from the left side of the edited image towards its center.
 This value is measured in normalized coordinates relative to the smaller side of the edited image.
 If this value is explicitly set to `null` this snapping line is disabled.
 Defaults to `0.1`
-      * `snapToRight` Number or null - The right side of a sprite's bounding box snaps to a vertical line which is shifted by this value rom the right side of the edited image towards its center.
+      * `snapToRight` Number or null - The right side of a sprite's bounding box snaps to a vertical line which is shifted by this value from the right side of the edited image towards its center.
 This value is measured in normalized coordinates relative to the smaller side of the edited image.
 If this value is explicitly set to `null` this snapping line is disabled.
 Defaults to `0.1`
-      * `snapToTop` Number or null - The top side of a sprite's bounding box snaps to a vertical line which is shifted by this value rom the top side of the edited image towards its center.
+      * `snapToTop` Number or null - The top side of a sprite's bounding box snaps to a vertical line which is shifted by this value from the top side of the edited image towards its center.
 This value is measured in normalized coordinates relative to the smaller side of the edited image.
 If this value is explicitly set to `null` this snapping line is disabled.
 Defaults to `0.1`
-      * `snapToBottom` Number or null - The bottom side of a sprite's bounding box snaps to a vertical line which is shifted by this value rom the bottom side of the edited image towards its center.
+      * `snapToBottom` Number or null - The bottom side of a sprite's bounding box snaps to a vertical line which is shifted by this value from the bottom side of the edited image towards its center.
 This value is measured in normalized coordinates relative to the smaller side of the edited image.
 If this value is explicitly set to `null` this snapping line is disabled.
 Defaults to `0.1`
-    * `rotation` Object - Snapping options for rotating sprites
+    * `rotation` Object - Snapping options for rotating sprites.
       * `enabled` Boolean - Whether sprites should snap to specific orientations during rotation interactions.
 Defaults to `true`
       * `threshold` Number - This threshold defines the arc length of a rotation gesture where snapping at a snap angle occurs (value in pixels).
 Defaults to `20`
       * `angles` Number - Enabled snapping angles in degrees for rotating a sprite.
 The rotation angle is defined clockwise.
 Defaults to `[0, 45, 90, 135, 180, 225, 270, 315]`

-  * `export` Object - Export configuration if the editor supports image editing
+  * `export` Object - Export configuration.
-    * `image` Object - Image export configuration if the editor supports image editing
+    * `image` Object - Image export configuration.
-      * `format` String - The mime type of the exported image.
+      * `format` String - The MIME type of the exported image.
 Defaults to `image/png`.
 Available formats vary by browser.
       * `exportType` PhotoEditorSDK.RenderType - Specifies the export type (image or data url)
-      * `quality` Number - The compression quality to use when creating the output image with a lossy file format, Defaults to 0.8
+      * `quality` Number - The compression quality to use when creating the output image with a lossy file format, Defaults to 0.9
       * `enableDownload` Boolean - Should a export download the image?.
 Defaults to `true`

   * `library` Object - Configuration options for library tool.
 Refer to the [library]({{ site.baseurl }}/guides/{{page.platform | downcase }}/{{page.version | downcase}}/introduction/features/library) documentation more options.